 Champion Lands Trail Planning.

-GMC is currently in the process of developing a management plan for hiking trails on the former Champion Lands in northern Essex County, a region that includes over 300,000 acres of public and private conservation land.
+GMC has developed a management plan for hiking trails on the former Champion Lands in northern Essex County, a region that includes over 300,000 acres of public and private conservation land.
 The trail plan calls for the development over time of a network of trails linking together existing trails on Bluff and Gore Mountains as well as the development of new connecting trails, many of which follow existing woods roads and skid trails.
 The proposed system could include up to twenty miles of hiking trails that provide access to such unique areas as Unknown Pond, Middle Mountain and the Bluff Mountain Ridgeline.
 While the plan is extensive, it calls for the slow development of trails on only a fraction of the former Champion property.
-Working with the principle stakeholders: the Vermont Agency of Natural Resources, US Fish and Wildlife Service, Essex Timber Company, the Nature Conservancy, the Vermont Land Trust, VAST and other partners, GMC seeks to create a thoughtful and rewarding hiking experience that compliments the rugged and pristine nature of this wild corner of Vermont.
+Working with the principle stakeholders: the Vermont Agency of Natural Resources, US Fish and Wildlife Service, Weyerhaeuser, the Nature Conservancy, the Vermont Land Trust, VAST and other partners, GMC seeks to create a thoughtful and rewarding hiking experience that compliments the rugged and pristine nature of this wild corner of Vermont.

 GMC offers basic and advanced trail workshops throughout the year with limited trail maintenance outings offered by the local NEK Section.